project-valhalla/main/README.md

 - try to revolutionate the arena fps genre with new ideas;

-- colorful graphics (if not a little bit cartoonish): spooky maps are welcome from time to time but let's avoid too much hyper realistic (since the gameplay isn't realistic) or gloomy stuff, we don't need ANOTHER gritty sci-fi shooter.
+- colorful graphics (if not a little bit cartoony): spooky maps are welcome from time to time but let's avoid too much hyper realistic (since the gameplay isn't realistic) or gloomy stuff, we don't need ANOTHER gritty sci-fi shooter.

 - create competitive modes aswell as casual modes, like zombie mode and invasion mode (online Sauerbraten DMSP) to let newbies and casual players have fun with their friends, too;